As I packed a bag for my return trip to London to see friends and family last week, I had a strange revelation.

 I was talking about packing.
 It took me less than thirty minutes to pack up my bag including enough suitable clothes for the unpredictable British Spring weather, gifts for a few friends, some paperwork for some UK admin I had to do and all my camera stuff to capture happy moments at a few family gatherings.
 This was all just as well as I had to be on my way to the airport in less than an hour.
 Ahem.

 Thirty minutes may be roll-your-eyes slow for some, but for me, Chief Procrastinator and Lazy Packer Extraordinaire, this was close to a record.
 Furthermore, I felt neither stressed or hurried or worried I'd forgotten anything.
 In other words, I've changed.
 Despite travelling regularly for most of my adult life (and living nomadically for two years), until recent months I really struggled with packing.
 No matter how much I would be looking forward to a trip I used to nearly always be far too lazy to pack for it.
 I put off packing until the last minute and experience all the stress and worry that would go with it.
+I'm also not much of a pro when it comes to choosing luggage so if you need advice about this I'd head over to this post on the best carry-on luggage for women.

 It struck me that a few of the things I've learned (the hard way!) to get me to this point may be worth sharing with you, so here you go, my top ten tips for packing for lazy travellers.